Branded (TV series): Merchandise

 A tie-in board game called Branded Game was released by Milton Bradley in 1966.

 Impact on popular culture

-Branded is referenced in the Coen Brothers 1998 film, The Big Lebowksi.
+Branded is referenced in the Coen Brothers 1998 film, The Big Lebowski.
 The Dude (Jeff Bridges) and Walter Sobchak (John Goodman) have tracked down a teenager named Larry Sellers to his home, believing the boy stole money from a ransom package they were to deliver.
-Walter has learned that Sellers's father is Arthur Digby Sellers, who must live in an iron lung, and that the older Sellers wrote 156 episodes of Branded.
+Walter has learned that Sellers's father is Arthur Digby Sellers, who must live in an iron lung, and that the older Sellers wrote 156 episodes of Branded (more than the actual show ever aired).
 Upon entering the house and seeing the older Sellers in an iron lung, Walter acts with uncharacteristic humility and respect, in large part because of the reverence in which he holds Branded; before exploding into misdirected violence against a stranger's car after an obscene interrogation of Larry fails to elicit any response from the affectless boy.